You may call it Serendipity.

 One final note: thank you for all the used-to-be owners who donated the books, CDs, and DVDs.
 You are so kind to let others experience the joy of reading and watching the movie adaptation.

-Thank you to Calgary Reads and and all the volunteers!
+Thank you to Calgary Reads and all the volunteers!
+Till the next book sale.
+Enjoy all the words of wisdom and don’t forget to inspire others.

 Have you been to any of the annual CBC – Calgary Reads Book Sale?
 How many were you able to squeeze in to your bag?